Health and Social Care

 Dental work: Dental nurses and support staff work within a dental practice to assist the dentist.

-Lots of sixth orms and colleges offer Level 3 Extended Siplomas in Health and Social Care.
+Lots of sixth forms and colleges offer Level 3 Extended Diplomas in Health and Social Care.
+There is also a Level 3 BTEC Award which is the step-on course to the BTEC Tech Award that we study at Hungerhill School.
 These are equivalent to three A-Levels.
 Level 3 subsidiary (equivalent to 1 A-Level) and diplomas (equivalent to two A-Levels) are also available.
 Both of these may be combined with A-Level subjects to create a full time timetable.
 It is also possible to enter an apprenticeship or employment opportunity where NVQ Level 3 training in HSC or Care training will be available.